amolinaclp/ExpressionEngine-User-Guide/docs/index.md

     @license   https://expressionengine.com/license Licensed under Apache License, Version 2.0 -->

-# Welcome!
+# Bienvenido!

-Welcome to the ExpressionEngine user guide!
+Bienvenido a la Guia de usuario de ExpressionEngine en español !

 In addition to this user guide, there are a number of resources linked below that will help you attain mastery.